chriskrycho/v5.chriskrycho.com/site/notes/2025/01/minijinja tip Template Values Must Round Trip.md

 Combined with an `impl` for `std::fmt::Display` to automatically get the `to_string()`, my problem was solved, and things started working as I had expect them to work in the first place!

-Takeaway: because minijinja currently *serializes* and *deserializes* values to send them through its templating layer
+Takeaway: because minijinja currently *serializes* and *deserializes* values to send them through its templating layer, they need to be able to “round trip” successfully to the data types you are using.

 [^roughly]: That “(roughly-)” is there because actually validating emails is pretty tricky!